The Unjournal · Pivotal Questions Initiative

 Workshop cruxes map to specific subquestions that feed into CM_01 (click to expand)

-CM_12: Will most CM be produced using hydrolysates (replacing growth factors) by 2036?
+CM_12: Will most CM be produced using hydrolysates (replacing purified amino acids in the base media) by 2036?

 CM_14: What will cell media cost per kg of CM output in 2036?